Smith-Ryan1/Ryan-Smith-Portfolio/_portfolio/Security Awareness.md

 All information found on this topic was provided by Britannica at https://www.britannica.com/topic/Pegasus-spyware

 So, if this kind of malware just infects your system through seemingly legitimate downloads, what can you do?
 The best thing you can do is set up a tier system for downloads, set up a scanner for new downloads, and scan files after you download them.
 This combined with a reliable anti-spyware program will keep you from being tracked as more often than not, the spyware will be caught.

+# Password tip
+It is advicable to make your password long, but unique and easy to remember, instead of complicated.